-WHY GO: Why go to Bryn Athyn PA?
-Because a Pennsylvania Rags to Riches Captain of Industry, John Pitcairn, founded a whole new religious branch of Christianity about 15 miles north of Philadelphia.
+A Pennsylvania Rags to Riches Captain of Industry, John Pitcairn, founded a whole new religious branch of Christianity about 15 miles north of Philadelphia in Montgomery County.
 And, he built a world-class cathedral on his property.

-Because his son, Raymond, continued his work and in the process amassed the largest collection of Medieval stained glass in private hands in the country.
-Because discovering John’s country estate, Raymond’s mansion and the stunning cathedral, collectively a National Historic Landmark known as Bryn Athyn, is like finding Angkor Wat Temple in the jungle.
+Stumbling on John’s country estate, Raymond’s mansion, and the stunning cathedral, collectively a National Historic Landmark known as Bryn Athyn Historic District, is like finding Angkor Wat Temple in the jungle.
 Who knew it was there?
 So close to Philly?
 And wow, it’s incredible!

-Also nearby, you’ll find the only museum devoted entirely to the Three Stooges, the Stoogeum (open only on Thursdays from 10-3) “Soitenly” a find of a different sort.
+Also nearby, you’ll find the only museum devoted entirely to the Three Stooges, the Stoogeum (open only by online appointment): “Soitenly” a find of a different kind.

 Things To Do In Bryn Athyn Pennsylvania